• Level of education

 Read more

-Basic knowledge of chemistry: periodic classification of elements and physico-chemical properties of chemical elements.
-Basic notions of mineralogy and crystallography (definition of a mineral, what it's made of, what properties enable it to be identified, recognition of common minerals).
+Basic knowledge of chemistry: periodic classification of elements and physical and chemical properties of chemical elements.
+Basic concepts of mineralogy and crystallography (definition of a mineral, what it is made of, properties that enable identification, recognition of common minerals).

 Read more

 Continuous assessment.
-During the semester, students will be assessed on 3 tests to evaluate the practical and theoretical knowledge acquired in lectures, practical work and in the field:
+Students will be assessed during the semester on three tests evaluating their practical and theoretical knowledge acquired in lectures, practical work, and in the field:

-- a test on mineralogy accounting for 40% of the final mark,
+- a test on mineralogy, accounting for 40% of the final grade,

-- a test on magmatism accounting for 30% of the final mark
+- a test on magmatism, accounting for 30% of the final grade

-- a test on metamorphism accounting for 30% of the final mark.
+- a test on metamorphism, accounting for 30% of the final grade.

 Read more